cn0047/stash/ed/mq/rabbitmq/README.md

 Keep in mind that messages are sent asynchronously from the server to the clients.

 Queue can be:
 * `durable` - queue won't be lost even if RabbitMQ restarts (persisting queue to disk).
 * `exclusive` - delete queue when not needed (when all connections to queue closed).
 * `auto delete` - delete queue when consumer unsubscribes.

-Marking messages as persistent doesn't fully guarantee that a message won't be lost...
+Marking messages as persistent doesn't fully guarantee that a message won't be lost.
 It tells RabbitMQ to save the message to disk.

 Avoid black hole messages:

-* Have its delivery mode option set to 2 (persistent)
+* Have its delivery mode option set to 2 (persistent).
-* Be published into a durable exchange
+* Be published into a durable exchange.
-* Arrive in a durable queue
+* Arrive in a durable queue.

 Messages from queue can be `dead-lettered` if:

-* message is rejected
+* message is rejected.
-* TTL expired
+* TTL expired.
-* queue length limit exceeded
+* queue length limit exceeded.

 Dead letter exchanges (DLXs) are normal exchanges.
 They can be any of the usual types and are declared as usual.